giacomocarlini/giacomocarlini.github.io/research.md

 productivity of one task reduces its intensity with respect to the others.
 This is reflected in all occupations, since tasks are common to all of them.
 In the cross-country context, we interpret a relatively high intensity in routine tasks as a low routine specific productivity relatively to the other tasks.
-In the quantitative exercise we calibrate the model by matching moments obtained from the survey and from aggregate data.
-Eliminating dispersion in tasks productivity reduces GDP per capita variation by 10%, significantly benefiting low-income countries.
+Finally, we use the model to understand what are the implications for GDP differences across countries.
 </p>

 **<small>Presented at</small>**: <small> QMUL Macro Internal Seminar (2022)